AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 >[!NOTE]
 >
->While it is a best practice to make the `@SuppressWarnings`annotation as specific as possible, i.e. annotate only the specific statement or block causing the issue, it is possible to annotate at a class level.
+>While it is a best practice to make the `@SuppressWarnings` annotation as specific as possible, i.e. annotate only the specific statement or block causing the issue, it is possible to annotate at a class level.

 ## Security Testing {#security-testing}

-Cloud Manager runs the existing ***AEM Security Heath Checks*** on stage following the deployment and reports the status through the UI.
+[!UICONTROL Cloud Manager] runs the existing ***AEM Security Heath Checks*** on stage following the deployment and reports the status through the UI.
 The results are aggregated from all AEM instances in the environment.

 If any of the **Instances** report a failure for a given health check, the entire **Environment** fails that health check.
 As with Code Quality and Performance Testing, these health checks are organized into categories and reported using the three-tier gating system.
 The only distinction is that there is no threshold in the case of security testing.
 All the health checks are simply pass or fail.